This Antipasto Christmas Wreath is the cutest holiday appetizer! It's ready in just a few minutes and is fun to make.

 Holiday Antipasto Wreath Ingredients

 Little bites and canapes are a wonderful way to keep your guests fed and happy while you're prepping dinner.
-Here are some of our other favorite appetizer recipes.
+Here are some of my other favorite appetizer recipes.

 - Christmas Tree Appetizer - an easy charcuterie tree that's perfect for a holiday party.